shivyam/promptly/README.md

 # Promptly - Journaling Application

 A full-stack journaling application built with Next.js, Tailwind CSS, a Python/Flask backend, and MongoDB as the database.
-This application allows users to write, edit, and delete journal entries, with all data securely stored in a MongoDB database.
+This application allows users to write entries with all data securely stored in a MongoDB database.

 ## Features